Working together to improve the capture, supply and quality of household and commercial food waste

 Following the meeting of the steering group on 14 March 2016, the initial draft of plan has been completed.
 It includes a number of cross-industry actions that will now be reviewed by the steering group members and their organisations in the next few weeks.

 This is currently an England-only project funded by Defra.
-The action plan is due to be published by the end of March 2016.
 WRAP is responsible for the management of the Steering Group through a Secretariat.

 For further information on this action plan and how you can get involved please contact Mike Falconer Hall.